News

 Now they have some proof.

-A recent survey of 50,000 Iranians by GAMAAN, a Netherlands-based research group, found that 1.5% of respondents identified as Christian.
+A recent survey of 50,000 Iranians by GAMAAN, a Netherlands-based research group, found that 1.5% of respondents identified as Christian, which the researchers told Article18 would lead to an estimated total number of between 750,000-950,000 Christians.

 Reacting to the survey, Rev Dr Sasan Tavassoli, himself a convert, told Article18: